Curriculum Associates logo.

 Logan Rome is a senior research scientist at Curriculum Associates.
 He leads a team of researchers focused on linking i-Ready Diagnostic with state summative assessments, studying student engagement on i-Ready Diagnostic, and understanding student usage of i-Ready Personalized Instruction.
 Logan holds a Ph.D. in Educational Psychology with a specialization in Educational Statistics and Measurement from the University of Wisconsin—Milwaukee.

 Luciana Cançado, Ph.D., is a senior research scientist at Curriculum Associates.
-She provides leadership for the workstream of studies on the relationship between i-Ready Diagnostic results and state summative assessment performance.
-Luciana also conducts research in support of i-Ready Personalized Instruction and has collaborated on research to understand the impact of the COVID-19 pandemic on student learning.
-Prior to pursuing the Ph.D. and joining Curriculum Associates, Luciana worked in information technology in various roles.
+She leads the studies on the relationship between i-Ready Diagnostic and state summative assessments and conducts research in support of i-Ready Personalized Instruction and on COVID-19's impact on learning.
 She holds a Ph.D. in Educational Psychology with a concentration in Educational Statistics and Measurement from the University of Wisconsin-Milwaukee and an M.A. in International Studies from Ohio University.